Moderate Increase in Workers' Compensation Rates for 2023

-The Department of Labor & Industries (L&I) has announced a 4.8% increase in the average price employers and workers pay for workers' compensation insurance in 2023.
-The increase means employers and workers will pay an additional $61 a year, on average, for each full-time employee.
+The Washington State Department of Labor & Industries (L&I) has adopted a 3.8 percent increase in the average hourly rate employers and workers pay for workers’ compensation insurance next year.

-Employers and workers pay into the workers' compensation system to help cover the cost of providing wage and disability benefits for injured workers, as well as medical treatment of work-related injuries and illnesses.
+Employers and workers pay into the workers' compensation system to help cover the cost of providing wage and disability benefits for injured workers, as well as medical treatment of workplace injuries and illnesses.

-- The accident rate, which pays for time-loss and disability awards.
+- The accident rate, which pays for wage replacement benefits and disability awards.

 - The medical aid rate, which pays for medical care and vocational services.